lorvent/sms/README.md

             }

 ## Payments for user [GET /payments]
-Get all payments for user
+Get all payments for user, student select there payment and parent select for there students sending user_id of that student

 + Request (application/json)
     + Body